Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 8. Dental Hygiene

 Let’s face it—most dogs don’t care for getting their teeth brushed, but good dental hygiene is such a vital component in a dog’s overall health.
 Dental disorders, such as gum disease and periodontitis, can cause your doodle health problems if left untreated.
 Goldendoodles love games, so come up with a fun way to brush.
 Try showing them the toothbrush, and when they show interest, give them a little treat.
 It’s all about slowly progressing to actual brushing.
 With patience, your doodle will more than likely allow it.
-Try to aim for 2 to 3 times per week, but generally speaking, brush their teeth as often as you can.
+Ideally, you should brush your dog’s teeth daily, but even 2 to 3 times per week can be beneficial if daily brushing isn’t possible.

 divider dog paws 3 oct 2024